-- Sec.
-631. Delegation of powers by the Secretary. - Functions and powers vested in the Commandant. - 633.
-Regulations.

-- Officers holding certain offices.

-- Oaths required for boards.

-- 636. Administration of oaths.

-- Stopping vessels; immunity for firing at or into vessel.

-- Coast Guard ensigns and pennants.

-- Penalty for unauthorized use of words "Coast Guard''

-- Coast Guard band recordings for commercial sale.

-- Disposal of certain material.

-- Deposit of damage payments.

-- Rewards for apprehension of persons interfering with aids to navigation.

-- Payment for the apprehension of stragglers.

-- Confidentiality of medical quality assurance records; qualified immunity for participants.

-- Admiralty claims against the United States.

-- Claims for damage to property of the United States.

-- Accounting for industrial work.

-- Supplies and equipment from stock.

-- 650. Coast Guard Supply Fund.

-- 651. Annual report.
-652.

-- Removing restrictions.

-- Employment of draftsmen and engineers.

-- Public and commercial vessels and other watercraft; sale of fuel, supplies, and services.

-- Arms and ammunition; immunity from taxation.

-- Use of moneys appropriated for acquisition, construction, and improvement; for research, development, test, and evaluation; and for the alteration of bridges over the navigable waters.

-- Dependent school children.

-- Confidential investigative expenses.

-- Assistance to film producers.

-- Transportation to and from certain places of employment.

-- Authorization of personnel end strengths.

-- Requirement for prior authorization of appropriations.

-- Submission of plans to Congress.

-- User fees
+CHAPTER 17-ADMINISTRATION

+Sec.

+631. Delegation of powers by the Secretary.

+632. Functions and powers vested in the Commandant.

+633. Regulations.

+634. Officers holding certain offices.

+635. Oaths required for boards.

+636. Administration of oaths.

+637. Stopping vessels; indemnity for firing at or into vessel.

+638. Coast Guard ensigns and pennants.

+639. Penalty for unauthorized use of words "Coast Guard".

+640. Coast Guard band recordings for commercial sale.

+641. Disposal of certain material.

+642. Deposit of damage payments.

+643. Rewards for apprehension of persons interfering with aids to navigation.

+644. Payment for the apprehension of stragglers.

+645. Confidentiality of medical quality assurance records; qualified immunity for participants.

+646. Admiralty claims against the United States.

+647. Claims for damage to property of the United States.

+648. Accounting for industrial work.

+649. Supplies and equipment from stock.

+650. Coast Guard Supply Fund.

+651. Annual report.

+652. Removing restrictions.

+653. Employment of draftsmen and engineers.

+654. Public and commercial vessels and other watercraft; sale of fuel, supplies, and services.

+655. Arms and ammunition; immunity from taxation.

+656. Use of moneys appropriated for acquisition, construction, and improvement; for research, development, test, and evaluation; and for the alteration of bridges over the navigable waters.

+657. Dependent school children.

+658. Confidential investigative expenses.

+659. Assistance to film producers.

+660. Transportation to and from certain places of

+Requirement for prior authorization of appro-